How do I know I am eligible to come to Tsow-Tun Le Lum?

 What does it cost?

-There is no per diem charge for Indigenous people who have Status, and Recognized Inuit, who are residents of Canada.
+There is no per diem charge for Indigenous people who have Status, and Recognised Inuit, who are residents of Canada.
 Programs are funded by First Nations Health Authority.
-Travel to and from the Centre is the responsibility of the client.
+Travel to and from the Centre is the responsibility of the participant.
 Self pay admission is $300 per day (must be paid in advance).

 How do I get referred to Tsow-Tun Le Lum?